Our News

 blog-logo

 The former operator of two Sushi Kuni outlets in QLD and NSW have been personally fined for the underpayment of five employees in 2015.
-McDonald Murholme Principal Andrew Jewell discusses the impact that the actions of an employer may have on any penalty awarded by the Fair Work Ombudsman.
+McDonald Murholme Principal discusses the impact that the actions of an employer may have on any penalty awarded by the Fair Work Ombudsman.

 See below article for further details.